ugGit/float-issue-recreation/README.md

 * nvhpc/22.3 (using CUDA 11.6)

 ## Information about the setup
-The code has been tested on a Nvidia A6000 and a GeForce RTX 2080.
+The code has been tested on an Nvidia A6000 and a GeForce RTX 2080.

 This project contains the minimal required modules and code to recreate the issue encountered.